rajasegar/awesome-htmx/README.md

 ### Express
-- [express-ejs-htmx-playground](https://github.com/TomekKosakowski/express-ejs-htmx-playground) - Check and test how express works with EJS templates and htmx.
 - [Geo Selector in htmx](https://github.com/rajasegar/htmx-geo-selector) - A Region, Sub-Region and Country selector based on user selections.
 - [todomvc-htmx](https://github.com/rajasegar/todomvc-htmx) - TodoMVC app implemented using htmx and hyperscript.
 - [hx-swap-demo](https://github.com/rajasegar/hx-swap-demo) - A demo app to showcase different attribute values of hx-swap in htmx.